Viincenttt/MollieApi/README.md

 });
 ```

 Alternatively, you can create the API client manually using the constructor.
 All API clients require a api/oauth key in the constructor and you can also pass in an optional `HttpClient` object.
-If you do not pass a `HttpClient` object, one will be created and disposed for you.
+If you do not pass a `HttpClient` object, one will be created automatically.
+In the latter case, you are responsible for disposing the API client by calling the `Dispose()` method on the API client object or by using a `using` statement.
 ```c#
 using IPaymentClient paymentClient = new PaymentClient("{yourApiKey}", new HttpClient());
 ```